ReVision-Implant/neural-simulation/v1/README.md

 -->

 - build_files/ - scripts and properties for (re)building the V1 network
-- components/ - parameters, morphology, model and mechanisms files used to instantiate individual cells and synapses
+- components/ - parameters, morphology, model and mechanisms files used to instantiate individual cells and synapses, as well as python files containing helper functions.
 - exp#/ - each folder contains the config.json, output, plotting scripts and some helper files of one experiment.
 For more info about the contents of this folder, refer to the [README.md in exp0/](exp0/README.md).
   - 0 - monopolar stimulation
   - 1 - current steering in 8 directions (only experiment to use full size V1 model)